jameslinjl/TATools/README.md

 This encompasses both push_grades.sh as well as download_grade_zip.py.
-These two scripts use Selenium to try and automate the transfer and pushing of grades from Google Drive directly to Columbia's Courseworks system.
-The scripts are not working quite yet because of issues with iframes in Columbia's Courseworks system.
-More work to be done on this still!
+These two scripts use Selenium to try and automate the transfer and pushing of grades from Google Drive directly to Courseworks.
+The first selenium portion of the scipt is working which is great news.
+Now this script needs to be expanded upon to perform actually import and exporting.